julendiaz/etch-a-sketch/README.md

 - How to change the color of the divs?
 - How to make the rainbow brush?
 - Are margins and borders going to be a problem when appending the squares?
+- How can we use the grid method to append each square?
+- How to delete all child elements with the DOM?

 ### Pseudocode